zhgzhg/Adafruit_MQTT_Library/README.md

 __This mod includes externally suppliable buffers via callback which can be greater than 65535 bytes.
 For more info check the Adafruit_MQTT or Adafruit_MQTT_Client constructors.
-The feature is active by default for ESP8266 and ESP32.__
+The feature is active by default for ESP8266 and ESP32.

+In addition there's a more flexible support for QoS and retained messages.
+__

 See included examples for how to use the library to access an MQTT service to publish and subscribe to feeds.
 Note that this does not support the full MQTT